junxit/us-congress-bills-114/bill.md

   >   - **(2)** the term small business concern has the meaning given such term in section 3 of the Small Business Act (15 U.S.C.
 632).

 - **(b)** *Table of contents amendment* The table of contents in section 1 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (12 U.S.C.
 5301 et seq.) is amended by inserting after the item relating to section 1014 the following new item:

+## § 3.
+Bureau funding authority

+The Director of the Bureau of Consumer Financial Protection, under section 1017 of the Consumer Financial Protection Act of 2010, may not request—

+- **(1)** during fiscal year 2020, an amount that would result in the total amount requested by the Director during that fiscal year to exceed $655,000,000; and
+- **(2)** during fiscal year 2025, an amount that would result in the total amount requested by the Director during that fiscal year to exceed $720,000,000.